 You’ve brought your British Shorthair home, and now it’s time to figure out what’s on the menu for your new feline friend.
 British Shorthairs may look like plush teddy bears, but their dietary needs are anything but soft and cuddly.
-A good diet is the foundation of their health, so let’s talk kibble, cans, and calories—and no, sharing your pizza is not an option.
+A good diet is the foundation of their health, so let’s talk kibble, cans, and calories.
+And no, sharing your pizza is not an option.

 Understanding British Shorthair Dietary Needs